rust-lang/rust/src/librustc_codegen_ssa/README.md

 @irinagpopa started to parametrize the types of `rustc_codegen_llvm` by a generic `Value` type, implemented in LLVM by a reference `&'ll Value`.
 This work has been extended to all structures inside the `mir` folder and elsewhere, as well as for LLVM's `BasicBlock` and `Type` types.

 The two most important structures for the LLVM codegen are `CodegenCx` and `Builder`.
-They are parametrized by multiple liftime parameters and the type for `Value`.
+They are parametrized by multiple lifetime parameters and the type for `Value`.

 ```rust
 struct CodegenCx<'ll, 'tcx: 'll> {